facebook/react-native-website/docs/share.md

 Open a dialog to share text content.

 In iOS, Returns a Promise which will be invoked an object containing `action`, `activityType`.
 If the user dismissed the dialog, the Promise will still be resolved with action being `Share.dismissedAction` and all the other keys being undefined.
+Note that some share options will not appear or work on the iOS simulator.

 In Android, Returns a Promise which always be resolved with action being `Share.sharedAction`.